Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - have the ability to have different user profiles - check
 - have the ability to add credits to the user profile - check
-- when a user donates the amount donated is deducted from the user balance and - added to the campaign balance - check
+- when a user donates, the amount donated is deducted from the user balance and - added to the campaign balance - check
-- when a campaign has hit its target there is some sort of user feedback to suggest this - check
+- when a campaign has hit its target, there is some sort of user feedback to suggest this - check
 - have a way to track the user transaction activity - check
-- have the ability to easily search through campaigns - check
+- have the ability to search through campaigns easily - check

 ## Issues and challenges I encountered

-The main issue I had with the app was with storing images in the database and then rendering them to the HTML.
-After researching this on the internet I found a very good video that explained the process.
+The main issue with the app was storing images in the database and then rendering them to the HTML.
+After researching this on the internet, I found an excellent video that explained the process.

 ## Known bugs

-- Image bug - If users upload an image with the same name as one and another the same image would be used as the program searches for image name - I think I could get around this by adding user_id to the name of the image.
+- Image bug - Experanicing file clashes when the files that are uploaded have the same name.
+To fix this issue, I could try and create an image_id for each image and recall the id instead of the image name.

-- AttributeError - One test user experienced an `AttributError: user` Error, which went a away with reloading the page, I have not been able to recreate this Error, the user was traveling on a train and accessing the app via a phone.
-I think it might have something to do with a drop in signal and the time the app is sending the user data to the server to populate the HTML, so it has no user Attribute, throws the error but clears once the user reloads the page.
-I am not sure how to recreate this or fix this problem.
-I added AttributError to be caught in the before request function, but I am not sure if this would have the desired effect.
+- AttributeError - One test user experienced an `AttributError: user` Error, which went away with reloading the page; I have not been able to recreate this Error.
+The user was travelling on a train and accessing the app via a phone.
+I think it might have something to do with a drop in signal.
+The time the app sends the user data to the server to populate the HTML, so it has no user Attribute, It throws the error.
+However, it clears once the user reloads the page.
+Again, I am not sure how to recreate this or fix this problem.
+I added AttributError to be caught in the before request function, but I am unsure if this would have the desired effect.

 <span
 id="deployment">